Salina

 2. Users were encouraged to finish three tasks in the prototype.
 The researchers asked the users to think out loud while they were interacting with the product and kept silence during the activity.

-From these user testing we found some conclusions:
+From these user testing we found some insights:

 We could add some delightful yet funny illustrations and tone to lighten up the common authentication task